 In this week's vlog, I discuss the irony that our interface with the smartphone is called a "screen."
 Check it out, then let's chat about how we can work together.
 I often quote the words of other people.

 Do you?
 Why do we do this?
 Who quotes your words?
-In this week's video, I discuss these questions.
-Patients often comment how difficult it must be for psychologists to "listen to people's troubles all day."
+In this week's video, I discuss these questions. |

 Dr. Chafetz“My passion is ensuring that every adult is mentally ready to succeed in all transitions that comprise the adult years.
 The meaning in my life comes from helping my patients see themselves, their situation, their future, and the entire world with new eyes and a newly courageous attitude. |